 And this is what the chutes looked like when completed at the top of the Zip sheathing:

-There weren’t always sizable gaps where the OSB chute met the top of the Zip, but when there was, this was pretty typical:
+There weren’t always sizable gaps where the OSB chute met the top of the Zip, but when there were, this was pretty typical:

 Same area after adding a thin piece of OSB to help cover the gap, and then sealing the area with the OSI sealant: